rgcv/libcgal-julia/README.md

+# libcgal-julia

 :warning: **DISCLAIMER** :warning: This project is still very young and, thus, incredibly brittle and scarce.
 Currently, the kernel is being fixed on the C++ side of things.
-Currently, the `Exact_predicates_exact_constructions_kernel_with_sqrt` 2D/3D kernel is being fixed, consequently fixing the kernel's constructs.
-This limits the imense toolset CGAL provides, namely, for example, the usage of the Circular kernel, or the dD Kernel.
+Currently, a circular kernel, backed by the `Exact_predicates_exact_constructions_kernel_with_sqrt` 2D/3D kernel, is being fixed, consequently fixing the kernel's constructs.
+This is a recognizable limitation.
+Ideally, the appropriate non-aliased underlying kernels would be made available as julia types, along with the multiple numeric types, and could be used directly instead of being hidden away in the C++ side of things...
+One can dream.

-Ideally, julia types would be parametric, mirroring their respective template types in CGAL, allowing for switching between any kind of kernel, seamlessly using the underlying field and ring number types as if they were primitive types.
-Alas, it isn't as simple as just making them parametric.

-# libcgal-julia
+---

 This library exposes a series of types and functions from [CGAL][1] (Computational Geometry Algorithms Library) to the [julia][2] language.
 It